Ageing and sexing details:

 OVERVIEW

-females are paler than all other age/sex combinations.
+females are distinctly paler than all other age/sex combinations in fall.
 They are

-typically more brown than gray on the back, with an pale upper breast
+typically more brown than gray on the back, with a pale upper breast

-that is a mixture of light gray and brown.
-Colouration varies
+that is a mixture of light gray and brown and may even appear pinkish; colouration also varies

 Photo by Marcel Gahbauer,